sratul35/Flutter_YouthOpp/README.md

 8. After a few seconds, the app should launch on the device or emulator.

-##Please note that, before running the app the user should have the android sdk and xcode installed in their system based on the platform they are trying to run.
+## Please note that, before running the app you should have the android sdk and xcode installed in their system based on the platform they are trying to run.